How do you feel?

 Knotted stomach.
 Sweaty palms.
 Racing thoughts.
 Panic attacks.
 Obsessions and compulsions.
 Why let these ruin your life?
 They can be alleviated with the right support.

 Can affect you deeply and in ways you can’t understand.
-Help to process all the feelings this taps into.
+Psychotherapy can help to process all the feelings this taps into., or maybe you just need to offload and be properly heard.

 Your relationships matter, whether they are with a partner or family members or a friend.
 When things go wrong, counselling can help finding ways of putting them right. whether you come on your own or with the other person (see 'Couples and Relationship Counselling' page.)

-Pills can help.
+Pills can help t numb the pain.
 Better still, so does a chance to talk about all those horrible painful feelings, even if you don't know where to start.

 Gay, straight, bi, trans.
 Virgin, porn addiction, uninterested, unable to maintain an erection – what a jumble of feelings this area can touch.
-Therapy can help sort them.
+Psychotherapy can help sort them.

 At home or at work or both.
 A buried shameful secret from long ago.
 Not your fault and you can do something about it.
 Let’s talk.